trailofbits/ruzzy/README.md

 A Ruby C extension fuzzer.

-Ruzzy is based on Google's [Atheris Python fuzzer](https://github.com/google/atheris).
+Ruzzy is based on Google's [Atheris](https://github.com/google/atheris), a Python fuzzer.
 Unlike Atheris, Ruzzy is focused on fuzzing Ruby C extensions and not Ruby code itself.
 This may change in the future as the project gains traction.

-# Installing
+# Building

 Ruzzy relies on Docker for both development and production fuzzer usage.